Universidad Carlos III de Madrid - UC3M

 Abstract

-As described in Chapter 1, in the crisis besetting the Spanish economy, there has been a combination of external factors and other domestic factors linked to the build-up of significant imbalances.
+As described in Chapter 1, in the crisis besetting the Spanish economy, external factors and other domestic factors have been linked to the build-up of significant imbalances.
 These took the form of high private debt, losses in competitiveness and an excessive concentration of resources in the real estate sector, and they were not only due to the factors that drove spending exuberance but were also related to the persistence of a series of structural obstacles that limit the economy’s growth potential.
 In turn, the crisis, given its dimension and nature, is exerting effects that go beyond the conjuncture impact on activity and employment and bear down negatively on the level of potential output and its growth in the medium and long term.

 The rapid application of expansionary monetary and fiscal policies on the demand side to uphold the level of activity has managed to check in the short term the strong recessionary impulses and to circumvent any dangerous feedback loops.
 See the pdf downloadable below.